W. A. Sibly: Later life

-Upon retiring from Wycliffe in 1945, Sibly embarked on extensive travels, visiting countries such as South Africa, India, Canada, New Zealand, Australia, Malaya, Kenya, the Middle East, West Africa, the United States, the West Indies, and South America.
-He continued to engage with the international vegetarian community and maintained strong connections with former students.
+After retiring from Wycliffe in 1945, Sibly travelled to South Africa, India, Canada, New Zealand, Australia, Malaya, Kenya, the Middle East, West Africa, the United States, the West Indies, and South America.
+He remained in contact with vegetarian groups and former pupils.

-After retiring as IVU President in 1953, Sibly continued to serve as Past President and remained active in the organisation.
-He chaired several meetings and participated in various congresses, including the 1955 Paris Congress and the 1957 Congress in India, where he was welcomed warmly and spoke on vegetarianism's impact on culture and health.
+After leaving the IVU presidency in 1953, Sibly served as past president and remained active in the organisation.
+He chaired meetings and attended congresses, including the 1955 Paris Congress and the 1957 Congress in India, where he spoke on vegetarianism, culture, and health.

-In addition to his work with the IVU and the Vegetarian Society, Sibly was actively involved in public life.
-He was a chairman of the Stonehouse magistrates and was a justice of the peace.
-He served as a Council member of the RSPCA, and was involved with various local and national organisations, including on the Executive Councils of the National Society for the Abolition of Cruel Sports and the National Anti-Vaccination League.
-Sibly was also a Methodist preacher in his local area.
+Sibly also held public and voluntary roles.
+He was chairman of the Stonehouse magistrates and was a justice of the peace.
+He was a council member of the RSPCA and was involved with local and national organisations, including the executive councils of the National Society for the Abolition of Cruel Sports and the National Anti-Vaccination League.
+He was also a local Methodist preacher.

 Personal life and death

-Sibly was a non-smoker and committed teetotaler.
-He was also an outspoken opponent of vaccination and vivisection.
-A passionate cyclist, he served as the founding president of the Stonehouse Wheelers' Club.
+Sibly was a non-smoker and teetotaller.
+He opposed vaccination and vivisection.
+A cyclist, he was the founding president of the Stonehouse Wheelers' Club.

-Sibly never married, instead devoting his life to his school.
-He was described as being somewhat eccentric.
+Sibly never married.
+An obituary in the Lincoln College Record described him as somewhat eccentric and stated that he had devoted his life to the school.

-Sibly died at the Resthaven, Pitchcombe, following an operation, on 20 September 1959.
-A memorial service was held in the Wycliffe College Chapel. conducted by Chaplain Rev. F. D. Morley, with readings by Rev. F. F. Clutterbuck, and an address by Rev. T. S. Dixon.
+Sibly died at the Resthaven, Pitchcombe, after an operation, on 20 September 1959, aged 77.
+A memorial service was held in Wycliffe College Chapel, conducted by the chaplain, Rev. F. D. Morley.
+Rev. F. F. Clutterbuck gave readings and Rev. T. S. Dixon gave an address.
 The Wycliffe Choir led the singing.
-Headmaster S. G. H. Loosley, staff, and a large congregation attended, including representatives from the Gloucestershire Education Committee, Vegetarian Society, Boy Scouts Association, and other organisations associated with Sibly.
-Relatives were also present.
+Headmaster S. G. H. Loosley, staff, relatives, and a large congregation attended, including representatives from the Gloucestershire Education Committee, Vegetarian Society, Boy Scouts Association, and other organisations associated with Sibly.

 Legacy

-Sibly's death marked the end of an era for the IVU, but his contributions to the vegetarian movement were considered to have a lasting impact.
-His work at Wycliffe and his leadership in the IVU helped promote vegetarianism and inspired many within the movement.
+According to the IVU, Sibly's death marked the end of an era for the organisation.

-Sibly Hall at Wycliffe, commemorating Sibly and his father, was opened in 1964.
-S. G. H. Loosley's book, Wycliffe College: The First Hundred Years, 1882-1982, was dedicated to Sibly.
+Sibly Hall at Wycliffe, commemorating Sibly and his father, opened in 1964.
+S. G. H. Loosley's book, Wycliffe College: The First Hundred Years, 1882–1982, was dedicated to Sibly.